- User Credentials (Application Default Credentials)

 Access Token

-For existing access tokens (e.g., generated withgcloud auth print-access-token
+For existing access tokens (e.g., generated withgcloud auth print-access-token), run Prowler with:

 When using this method, also set the default project explicitly: